 The slow and steady method is exactly what it sounds like: slowly pushing the tapers through your lobes little bits at a time and wearing them around in your ears as you gradually move up to the next size.
 If you go this route, you can either use acrylic tapers (see pics above), which are cheaper but harder to sterilize and more difficult to move through your skin – or steel tapers (recommended) which are a little more expensive, but cleaner and move through your skin more easily.
 Go as slow as you like, but just make sure to use heavy amounts of moisturizer/lubrication to keep your lobes healthy and to prevent tearing.

 - Fast and Clean

 Want to just get it over with?
-Get a good quality (and sterile) pair of steel tapers that have concave ends (see pics above).
+Get a good quality (and sterile) pair of steel tapers for gauging ears that have concave ends (see pics above).
 These hollow ends will leave room for you to place your next size plugs so that they’ll slip directly into your lobes with the taper.
 Again, you will need to use, heavy amounts of lubricant as you guide the taper through your ear until your new plugs are in place.
 A great place to stretch is in a nice, hot shower.